abukwaik/Radix/README.md

 ## Radix WordPress Theme
 Clean WordPress Starter Theme based on bootstrap 3 for use as a starting template for building custom themes.
+(WordPress repository)

 ## What it offeres
 Nothing special that much: